vectordotdev/vector/rfcs/2021-04-13-7027-core-extraction.md

 [cargo-all-features](https://lib.rs/crates/cargo-all-features) will help as well.

+## What is "core" to vector?

+I argue that the following are "core":

+* the `Event` type,
+* the `Pipeline` type,
+* the `VectorSink` type,
+* the `Source` type,
+* the `Transform` type,
+* the `topology` module,
+* the `metrics` module,
+* the `buffers` module and possibly
+* the `adaptive_concurrency` module.

+I do not believe this list is final and I recognize that some items here draw in other unlisted types, like the `topology` module draws in `DisabledTrigger`.
+My understanding of what is core versus not depends on whether the lack of a thing would make vector other than what it is in its absence or leave us blind to vector's runtime behavior.
+The loss of VRL makes vector significantly less useful to our users but the loss of `Transform` makes vector something else entirely.
+The core of vector should, as well, be a crate of useful pieces for _building_ a vector, not vector but with a bunch of pieces ripped out.

 ## Alternatives for Future Work

 In this section we will describe the alternatives for future work we might take